Z2Doggo/H1Z1-C-Server/README.md

 DirectX June 2010 Redist [Download from Guru3D](https://www.guru3d.com/files-get/directx-end-user-runtimes-(june-2010),8.html)

 ## How to Download
-WARNING: This will only work if you have `Z1: Battle Royale` formerly known as `H1Z1: King of the Kill` from steam!
+WARNING: This will only work if you have `Z1: Battle Royale` formerly known as `H1Z1: King of the Kill` in your steam library!

 Use the latest version of [DepotDownloader](https://github.com/SteamRE/DepotDownloader)